-Persons requesting copies of public records will be charged any applicable fees as determined by the records officer (see subsections B.1, (d) and B.1 (e) above) The school system shall not charge any fees for separating confidential information that is commingled with public records.
+Persons requesting copies of public records will be charged any applicable fees as determined by the records officer (see subsections B.1, (d) and B.1 (e) above).
+The superintendent or designee school system shall not charge any fees for separating confidential information that is commingled with public records. determine the actual cost of providing copies of public records in the various forms in which the school system is capable of providing them.
+(See Section C,)